NickFS/BeSmart-Password-Generator/README.md

 # BeSmart-Password-Generator

-This project solves the security concern of weak passwords.
-Given that a user needs a new, secured password, they will be prompted to determine certain character types required for the password and then a new random password will be generated.

-The new password implements greater security to sensitive data and saves time for users.
+The BeSmart Password Generator provides users the ability to quickly generate a password.

-The criteria that the password is able to meet are: <br>
+The required criteria to generate a newly created password are: <br>

-1) The password is between 12 - 128 characters long, AND <br>
+1) The password input options are between between 12 - 128 characters long. <br>

 2) The password must have at least one of the following character types: <br>
     *lowercase characters <br>